 In the following example, I'll use the first 5 fingerprints of a data set to search the entire data set.
-To do this, I load the data set as an arena, extract the first 5 records as a sub-arena, and do the search.
+To do this, I load the data set as an arena, read the 5 records of the same file as a query arena, and do the search.

 '''

 import chemfp

 from chemfp import search

 targets = chemfp.load_fingerprints("pubchem_queries.fps")

-'''

-'''

-queries = targets[:5]
+queries = next(chemfp.open("pubchem_queries.fps").iter_arenas(5))

 results = search.threshold_tanimoto_search_arena (queries, targets, threshold=0.7)

 '''